itb-community/ITB-ModUtils/hooks.md

 ## `tipImageHiddenHook`

 Fired when a tip image (animated weapon preview) is hidden.
+If you're looking to detect if your weapon is in a TipImage, then just check for `Board.gameBoard`.

 Example:
 ```lua